UTU = University of Turku

 By Multiarts Group Third Space (Kolmas Tila)

 The performance is multilingual (mainly Finnish and Swedish) and takes place at the Turku Cathedral.
-Tickets are sold separately at the door: 10 € for ABOAGORA participants (with the Symposium name tag).
+Please note that tickets are sold separately at the Cathedral door from 18:00 onwards.
+Tickets are 10 € for ABOAGORA participants (with the Symposium name tag).
 This performance will not be livestreamed.

 Prologi is an independent part of Romanttinen mieli – Ett romantiskt sinne (The Romantic Mind), Third Space’s new production on polyphony and human consciousness.
 Prologi presents the Renaissance’s anthropocentric view of the world and the place of man in the entirety of life.